sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/cli.md

 ### Connector tags

 The connectors can be filtered by tags.
-Tags are String values defined in a CLI command.
+Tags are string values defined in a CLI command.

 A given connector is selected only if it contains a tag which is listed in the CLI command tags.